cogentcore/core/examples/marbles/README.md

 # GoGi Marbles Example

 This is a fun interactive app, based on the marble version of [desmos](https://www.desmos.com/).
-Originally written by [kplat1](https://github.com/kplat1).
+Originally written by [kplat1](https://github.com/kplat1) -- see: [kplat1/marbles](https://github.com/kplat1/marbles).

 ## Installation